-Acknowledged as a “rising indie filmmaker” by Entertainment Weekly, her work which includes the short film collection, Open City Mixtape, has been celebrated for its brutal yet poetically humanized depictions of urban life.
-The distinctive voice that dominates her work slyly addresses issues of race, family, identity, and systematic oppression.
+A.V.
+Rockwell was born and raised in Queens, New York.
+Hailed as a “rising indie filmmaker” by Entertainment Weekly, her work is celebrated for its brutal yet poetically humanized depictions of urban life.
+Her distinct voice dominates her work slyly addressing issues of race, family, identity and systematic oppression.